tinmarino/try/speech.md

 Good morning,

 We work in the Alma Department of Computing.
-Everyone uses computers for his daily duties.
+We all live among computers
-The difference in Computing is that we never leave them.
+As users on daily life

-As for cooking, coding is a metaphor of labour, transformation, life!
+The difference in the Computing group is that we never leave them.

-Welcome to this digital world!
+As for cooking, coding is a metaphor of labour, transformation, life! code is our ingredient that enable us to repair the system Welcome to this digital world!

 There is only one rule: software never works.